syncfusion-content/javascript-docs/js/Diagram/Tools.md

 ### Text

-Diagram allows you to create a textNode as soon as you click on diagram page.
+Diagram allows you to create a textNode as soon as you click on the Diagram page.
 The following code illustrates how to draw a text.

 {% highlight js %}